Axel-Vs/intelligent-router/CONTRIBUTING.md

 ```

 ## Submitting Changes
-Submit a merge request to the DialARideProblemSolver repository.
+1. Submit a merge request to the DialARideProblemSolver repository. <br>
-After submission, your merge request will be reviewed.
+2. After submission, your merge request will be reviewed.
 If there are any issues or changes needed, these will be discussed through the merge request.

 ## Need help?
 If you need help at any point or have any questions, feel free to open an issue.